pbradshawusc/treasureHunters/GameDesignDoc.md

     - Holy Grails will appear randomly with a small chance throughout the game and if the user hits one then he/she will be given another life.
     - Lives will be lost when hit by a car, arrow, or crocodile or when the player falls into the river.
     - Also, a life will be lost if the user cannot make it to a temple within the alloted time.
-  - Lives will be a member variable of the window as a new treasure hunter object will be made for each time the treasure hunter spawns at the bottom of the screen.
+  - Lives will be a member variable of the window.
+  - Upon losing a life, the timer will reset and all arrows will be deleted.

 ##Game Layout